Why We Love It

 Insurance companies like State Farm, Geico, Progressive and Dairyland are all great examples of companies that these individuals can work for.
 While others choose to work independently as agents for these large corporate insurance companies as well.

-Can I Become an Auto Damage Appraiser?
+How To Become an Auto Damage Appraiser

 Auto Damage Appraiser Salary Data